zaynahxc/pxt-microbit/docs/courses/ucp-science/gravity/setup-procedure.md

 ## Data Collection

 There are several ways to collect data from an experiment.
 The simplest is having the data display on the LED screen and manually record the data on a paper.
-Data can also be collected using the Window’s 10 MakeCode app.
+Data can also be collected using MakeCode.
 The third way is using 2 @boardname@s with one observing the data and then radioing the results to a second @boardname@ can allow the remote collection of data.

 For additional information on data collection, see the [Data Collection](/courses/ucp-science/data-collection) lesson.